kirandash/angularts/readme.txt

 Use: 1.
 Provide, store and interact with data, 2. communication channel for components/classes, 3. other business logics access from various places in your app

 ng g s log

+Dependency injection can be done in 2 ways - multiple instances where the object or class is injected to individual components.
+- Single instance where the service is kept at root level/bootstrap level(The top most level)